gorda/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 Note that `x` in the command is because this is currently an experimental feature.

-## Analyzing live clusters, local files, or both
+## Analyzing live clusters, local files, or both{#analyzing-live-clusters-local-files-or-both}

 The example above is doing analysis on a live cluster.
 But the tool also supports performing analysis of a set of local Kubernetes yaml configuration files, or on a combination of local files and a live cluster.
 When analyzing a set of local files, the file set is expected to be fully self-contained.